-Gray Zone Tactics Playbook: Laser Dazzling
+Gray Zone Tactics Playbook: Optical Weapons

-Gray Zone Tactics Playbook: Laser Dazzling
+Gray Zone Tactics Playbook: Optical Weapons

 CCG 5205 firing laser at Philippine Coast Guard cutter BRP Malapascua, February 6, 2023 (Source: Philippine Coast Guard)